 D1- KNOWLEDGE AND UNDERSTANDING

-At the end of the course and in order to pass the exam, the student must demonstrate that he has acquired knowledge of:
+In order to pass this course, the student must demonstrate that he has acquired knowledge about:

-- composition, nutritional value and biochemical significance of food;
+-composition, nutritional value and biochemical significance of foods;

-- relationship between nutrition and health, based on an understanding of the specific metabolic role of different classes of nutrients and bioactive compounds in food.
+-relationship between diet, nutrition and health, based on an understanding of the specific metabolic role of the different classes of nutrients and bioactive compounds present in foods.

-The student must demonstrate understanding of the concepts and theories of the course.
+The student must demonstrate an understanding of the concepts and theories provided by the course.

-- transfer theoretical information acquired in the field of nutritional biochemistry to scientific contexts in order to obtain useful goods and services;
+-transfer to scientific contexts the theoretical information acquired in the course, in order to get useful goods and services;

-- to enhance the value of foods containing bioactive compounds designed to prevent widespread diseases with a high social impact typical of industrialised countries;
+-valorize food containing bioactive compounds designed to prevent diseases of high social impact typical of industrialized countries;

-- discuss critically and communicate the effects of intrinsic and extrinsic metabolic factors on food quality and safety and their impact on health
+-discuss and communicate the effects of metabolic factors on food quality and safety and their impact on health.